RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Key Pair Generation

+Key generation must be performed using a FIPS approved method or equivalent international standard.
+Key generation events should use the configuration that was the basis of the FIPS or other approved standard (e.g., FIPS mode).
+If the required keys cannot be generated while in an approved configuration, the specific configuration and reason for use of a different method should be documented by the CA.

 #### CA Key Pair Generation

 Cryptographic keying material used by CAs to sign certificates, CRLs or status information must be generated in \[FIPS 140\] validated cryptographic modules as specified in Section 6.2.1.